MENTAL HEALTH SUPPORT

 During the first lockdown we know patients delayed seeking help for worrying, possibly cancer-type, symptoms.
 If you develop any worrying new symptoms, we urge you to make contact with us for further assessment.
 Like you, we do not want to see an increase in cancer-related deaths due to this pandemic so will be continuing to offer our screening services such as cervical smears, so please do attend these appointments.

 We know you will appreciate that things are moving very quickly and this information may change at short notice.
 However, we wanted to share with you some of the things that are being put in place.
-We also want to assure you that we are here for you, despite the massive pressures facing the NHS, and are very grateful for your understanding during this difficult time.
+We also want to assure you that we are here for you, despite the massive pressures facing the NHS.
+We are very grateful for your understanding and patience during this difficult time.

 Winter Assessment Centre